a3boyle/sudoku-sat-reductions/README.md

 # Solving 9x9 Sudoku with SAT Reductions
-## Written by Aidan Boyle (20840670)
+## Written by Aidan Boyle
 This project contains 2 executables, sud2sat and sat2sud. sud2sat takes a partially solved sudoku board as input, where blanks are represented by
 0, ., * or ? and the nonblanks are positive integers ranging from 1,...,9.
-Note that the input can contain any number of space or newline characters After reading from STDIN, sud2sat converts the board into a CNF boolean formula, as outline in the paper *Sudoku as a SAT problem* by Inês Lynce and Joël Ouaknine, such that the boolean formula created is satisfiable if and only if the board has a solution.
+Note that the input can contain any number of space or newline characters After reading from STDIN, sud2sat converts the board into a CNF boolean formula, as outlined in the paper *Sudoku as a SAT problem* by Inês Lynce and Joël Ouaknine, such that the boolean formula created is satisfiable if and only if the board has a solution.
 The boolean formula is written to STDOUT in the standard SAT-challenge (DIMACS) format.
 From here the CNF description can then